MEET THE STAFF

 Kassie Siegel, Climate Law Institute Director, Senior Counsel

 Kassie (she/her) develops and implements campaigns for the reduction of greenhouse gases and other air pollution and for the protection of wildlife and communities threatened by climate disruption.
 She authored the petition and litigated the cases leading to Endangered Species Act protection for the polar bear, and she has been a leader in the fight to ban fracking and keep fossil fuels in the ground.
-She was named one of the ten most influential California lawyers of the decade by the Daily Journal in 2010 for her work on global warming and environmental law.
+She was named one of the ten most influential California lawyers of the decade by the in 2010 for her work on global warming and environmental law.

 Contact: Oakland, CA, 510.844.7100 ext.
 310, email Kassie